 Naming

-It transforms a generic “cultural quarter” into something ownable and distinctive.
-A name people can recognise, use and take pride in.
-Naming wasn’t a detail.
-It was the transformation.
+It transforms an overlooked square into something ownable and distinctive.
+A name people recognise and take pride in.

 Shields All